shankar-irla/AstraBoard/README.md

 ---

-> _"Built by Shankar.
+> _"Created with ❤️ by [Shankar Irla](https://www.linkedin.com/in/shankar-irla).
 Empowered by Astra.
 Fueled by Vision."_